Research & Scholarship

 A University of Utah landscape study

-Campus Intimate Partner Violence (CIPV) impacts significant numbers of students on college and university campuses across the U.S. Unfortunately, college students may not identify their experiences with intimate partner violence as such because the language they use to describe their experiences may differ from educational materials university administrators use to describe CIPV.
-Additionally, on most campuses, website and campus-wide messaging rarely mentions “intimate partner violence” or related terms, including dating and relationship violence, stalking and coerced sex in relationships.
+Intimate Partner Violence (IPV) impacts significant numbers of students on college and university campuses across the U.S. Unfortunately, college students may not identify their experiences with intimate partner violence as such because the language they use to describe their experiences may differ from educational materials university administrators use to describe IPV.
+Additionally, on most campuses, website and campus-wide messaging rarely mentions “intimate partner violence” or related terms, including dating and relationship violence, stalking, and coerced sex in relationships.
 Instead, campus communication primarily focuses on “campus safety” as opposed to relationship violence.
-Without a shared vocabulary or explicit attention to CIPV, students’ beliefs about dating or relationship violence may result in the minimization of their own or their peers’ experiences with and reports of harm.
+Without a shared vocabulary or explicit attention to IPV, students’ beliefs about dating or relationship violence may result in the minimization of their own or their peers’ experiences with and reports of harm.

 The principal investigators for this project are: Chris Linder, Educational Leadership & Policy, College of Education; Jessie Richards, Management, Eccles College of Business; Heather Melton, Sociology, College of Social and Behavioral Science.